WFRT/verif/README.rst

    20150101 1        214       49.2    -122.1   92       4.7      4.2    0.858 0.1
    20150101 0        180       50.3    -120.3   150      0.2      -1.2   0.992 -2.1

-Any lines starting with '#' can be metadata (currently variable: and units: are recognized).
+Any lines starting with '#' can be metadata, currently variable:, units:, x0:, and x1: are recognized.
+These are used in labeling axes. x0 can be specified if the variable has a discrete probability mass at the lower boundary (e.g. 0 for precipitation).
+Use x1 for the upper boundary (e.g. 100 % for relative humidity).
 After that is a header line that must describe the data columns below.
-The following attributes are
+The following attributes are recognized:
-recognized:

 * date (in YYYYMMDD)
 * unixtime (in seconds since 1970-01-01 00:00:00 +00:00)